dwolopes/MyReads/README.md

 ### Installing

-After download and install Node.js and NPM, run the follow comands in your prompt:
+After download and install Node.js and NPM, from the project folder run the follow comands in your prompt:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## Running the application

 After running `npm start` it will open a new tab on your default browser with the follow adress bar: `http://localhost:3000`.
-To test the application, you can change the books from shelves, using the select button above each book.
-You must observe the books changing shelves based on your choice.
+To test the application, you can change the books from shelves, using the select button above each book image.
+You must observe the books changing from shelves based on your choice.

 You may click on an `add` button, it allows you to search for books and add them to your shelves.
 Check it out the `Terms` to search books in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-You will notice that the books already in one of your shelves will appear in the results of the search with their current status and shelf.
+You will notice that the books already in one of your shelves will appear in the results of the search with their current status and shelf (represented by the select button above each book).
 It might happen if you search for terms and it return as result some of the books already in one of your current shelves.

 ## Important